 - Deep vein thrombosis (DVT): Blood clots may form in the deep veins of your leg.

 - Pulmonary Embolus (PE): Blood clots can block vessels in your lungs.
-This is a rare but serious complication.

 - Formation of new, small blood vessels near the treated area (matting): The sclerosing agent can irritate the blood vessel lining, resulting in the formation of new, small blood vessels.